 Serial Number 328393.
 John's Casino was used on ever Beatles album from Revolver onward, John Lennon/Plastic Ono Band, Imagine, on The Rolling Stones Rock And Roll Circus, The Rooftop Concert, Toronto Rock and Roll Revival festival, and many other live performances.

-John and George both bought sunburst Casinos with gold hardware in 1966 after seeing the Casino Paul had bought in 1964 and started using with The Beatles in 1965.
+John and George both bought sunburst Casinos with nickel hardware and gold tuners in 1966 after seeing the Casino Paul had bought in 1964 and started using with The Beatles in 1965.
 While George's had a Bigsby vibrato similar to Paul's, John's had a standard trapeze tailpiece and the somewhat unique feature of black ring around the pickup selector switch.

 In the psychedelic experimentation of 1967, John spray-painted the back and neck of the Casino white/grey, though this paint job was short lived.
 During their trip to India in early 1968 the singer/songwriter Donovan mentioned that he thought guitars sounded better without a heavy finish.
 So when he returned to England, John had the Casino (and his Gibson J-160E) professionally sanded down to the natural wood and sprayed with a very thin unpolished layer of varnish according to Andy Babiuk in Beatles Gear.
 The pickguard was also removed at the time of the sanding, though the mounting hardware remained.
 It was also around this time that the Casino started sporting one black volume knob.
-In the summer of 1969 John had the stock Kluson tuners replaced with gold Grovers.
+Sometime between February and April of 1969, John had the stock Kluson tuners replaced with gold Grovers.
 The mounting holes for original tuners were never filled and can still be seen on the back of the headstock.

 Interestingly, the Casino was still his electric guitar of choice at Ascot on Imagine even though it was apparently difficult to play by that point.
 Between takes of "How Do You Sleep" on 26 May 1971, John can be heard exclaiming "This guitar is just crippling beyond belief, I can't play it."